-- 21. Have you taken the isolation area out-of-use until cleaned and disinfected? - 22.
-Have you made arrangements to clean and disinfect any classroom space where the staff or pupils were located? - 23.
-Have you arranged for cleaning and disinfection of the isolation area and any other areas involved, as soon as practical after the affected person has left the building? - 24.
+- 22. Have you taken the isolation area out-of-use until cleaned and disinfected? - 23.
+Have you made arrangements to clean and disinfect any classroom space where the staff or students were located? - 24.
+Have you arranged for cleaning and disinfection of the isolation area and any other areas involved, as soon as practical after the affected person has left the building? - 25.
 Have the cleaners been trained in dealing with contaminated areas and supplied with the appropriate PPE?
 (It is intended to provide online training for cleaning staff.
-Appropriate PPE will be available to schools through the national procurement process which schools can access before reopening).
+Appropriate PPE will be available to schools through the national procurement process which schools can access in line with the guidance which will be provided shortly)